 Introduce yourself.
 Who are you and why did you decide to become involved in this Scholarly Concentration topic?

-Andrew Brightman, PhD, Associate Professor of Engineering Practice, Assistant Head for Academic Affairs, Weldon School of Biomedical Engineering: I have worked at a consultant for the medical device industry.
-In partnership with experts from medical device industry, I have developed and facilitate a three-course series in regulatory affairs for medical devices.
-In my previous research, I was part of a team that studied tissue engineering of scaffolds for human tissue replacement.
+Andrew Brightman, PhD, Associate Professor of Engineering Practice, and Assistant Head for Academic Affairs, Weldon School of Biomedical Engineering: In my previous research, I was part of a team that studied tissue engineering of scaffolds for human tissue replacement.
 The technology was licensed by a med tech company and has translated into a wide range of medical products in clinical use.
-My current research examines and optimizes pedagogies for ethics training in engineering and I have developed a novel course in ethical design, development, and deployment of medical technologies.
+Since then, I have worked as a consultant for the medical device industry and I have developed and facilitate in partnership with experts from medical device industry, a three-course series in regulatory affairs and regulatory science for medical devices.
+I have developed a novel course in ethical design, development, and deployment of medical technologies.
 I have an interest in preparing future clinicians to partner more effectively in the development and translation of medical technologies to improve the practice of medicine.
+I believe that the interactions our SC students will have with engineers and clinicians who are collaboratively innovating new medical technologies will be both inspiring and essential to the program.

 What are you most excited about in regards to Scholarly Concentrations and/or your concentration topic?